Skip to content

 Possible options for managing breathing

-If your child does have a weak cough, it is difficult for them to clear mucous and other secretions from their lungs and it makes them more vulnerable to chest infections.
+If your child has a weak cough, it can at times make it difficult for them to clear their secretions.
+This increases their risk of chest infections.
 There are a number of options to help manage this, which you can discuss with your child’s respiratory specialist and clinical team.
 Not all of them will be appropriate for your child.

 Even if your child’s breathing is usually fine, they may struggle to deal with a chest infection compared to children without SMA.
 One or more of the following options may be needed to support them whilst unwell.